joesoftmwai/gads2020leaderboard/README.md

-# gads2020leaderboard -app
+# GADS2020 leaderboard app

-# the app summarizes the top GADS2020 learners in Skill IQ and Learning Hours
+# The app summarizes the top GADS2020 learners in Skill IQ and Learning Hours

 Summary on how to navigate across the app:
 1. Open the app and the first screen that appears is the landing screen